armthethinker/personal-site/README.md

 ## Notes/To-Do on integrating with Perch & DD.co
 - make sure everyone is fine with being in the portfolio
-- no-scroll on homepage
-- dates, dates, dates
-- upload all work!

 - nice to do
    - projects load flash fix